 Marketing & Communications, Sony Pictures

-Today, high school students are faced with more online/smartphone distractions, choices, uncertainty, and angst than ever before—while still trying to discover and develop their passions, talents, and direction.
-Moreover, the elite college/university admission landscape is increasingly and unhealthily hypercompetitive.
+Today, most students, including high achievers in affluent families, face more smartphone/online distractions, stress, uncertainty, and angst than ever before—while still trying to discover and develop their identity, passions, talents, and direction.

 What can parents do to raise and prepare children wisely—human beings who will become highly competitive, productive, and happy as adults and leaders?